-- 1. On the Operator Command Interface: SNAMAP panel, press the Tab key to move the cursor to the resource you want.
+- On the Operator Command Interface: SNAMAP panel, press the Tab key to move the cursor to the resource you want.
 This example shows the TA07LNPA resource. - 2.
 Press F4.

-AON/SNA displays the commands you can use in a pop-up window on the right side of the panel shown in Figure 84 on page 104.
+AON/SNA displays the commands you can use in a pop-up window on the panel as shown in Figure 84 on page 108.